Temporary Navigation Center fully occupied

 Background on encampment

-The Franklin/Hiawatha homeless encampment, also known as the Wall of Forgotten Natives, is located along a sound wall on the east side of Highway 55 near the Little Earth community.
-It’s the most visible homeless encampment in the metro area, but not the only one.
+The Franklin/Hiawatha homeless encampment, also known as the Wall of Forgotten Natives, was located along a sound wall on the east side of Highway 55 near the Little Earth community.

-The encampment is a symbol of Minneapolis’ housing crisis.
+The encampment served as a symbol of Minneapolis’ housing crisis.
 The city faces several housing challenges, including a shortage of affordable housing, record low vacancy rates, homelessness and housing instability.

 The prevalence of homeless encampments has increased dramatically across the country, according to "Tent City, USA: The Growth of America’s Homeless Encampments and How Communities are Responding," a study by the National Law Center on Homelessness & Poverty.The center's research revealed a 1,342 percent increase in the number of encampments in the U.S. between 2007 and 2016.